ManzellaTech/AnsibleSetupWindows/README.md

 # AnsibleSetupWindows
 Configures a Windows workstation or server to be managed by Ansible over SSH.
 `Install-SshForAnsible.ps1` configures the SSH Server on Windows for public key authentication and denies SSH password authentication.
 By default the SSH port is "22" but there is a parameter to change it to a TCP port of your choosing.
+Run `Get-Help .\Install-SshForAnsible.ps1` for more details about script usage.
 `Add-AnsibleLocalAdmin.ps1` adds a local admin for Ansible to use as a service account.
 By default the username is "ansible" but there is a parameter for the script if you wish to change it.
 If Ansible will be using an existing local or domain admin account you don't have to run this script.
+Run `Get-Help .\Add-AnsibleLocalAdmin.ps1` for more details about script usage.

 ## Usage